 Post polio syndrome(PPS) symptoms include weakness, fatigue (generalized and muscular), atrophy, and pain.
 Unfortunately, the symptoms are vague and non specific and therefore, it is a diagnosis of exclusion in patients who have a history of paralytic polio with residual motor neuron loss followed by a period of recovery and then stability of 15 years or more prior to a subsequent new onset of weakness or abnormal muscle fatigue.

 Unfortunately, there are very few case reports of anesthesia in patients with PPS.
-Two reported complications.
+Two cases reported complications.
 The first was a 79 year old patient who suffered post operative ventilatory failure.
 The second, was a 51 year old patient having foot surgery.
 The patient suffered a cardiopulmonary arrest 1 hour post op in her hospital room.
 She did not recover.
 It was presumed to be related to respiratory obstruction due to oversedation from opioid medication.

 There are a number of considerations when anesthetizing a patient with PPS.
 Respiratory function can be compromised in these patients.
 One study demonstrated that 42% of these patients develop new breathing problems requiring intervention.
 A history suggestive a decreased respiratory reserve should prompt further evaluation with chest x ray and spirometry.
 If VC is less than 50% of predicted or less than 1500 ml, then complete pulmonary function testing should be considered.
-These patients also need to be screened carefully for symptoms of OSA, and consideration of a sleep study considered if there is concern in this regard.
+These patients also need to be screened carefully for symptoms of OSA, and a sleep study considered if there is concern in this regard.
 Furthermore, these patients often develop laryngeal dysfunction, ranging from laryngeal muscle weakness to unilateral or bilateral vocal cord paralysis.
 This makes these patient at high risk for post anesthetic apnea, aspiration, and vocal cord paralysis.

 Regional anesthesia may be a good choice despite the possibility that patients have existing neuromuscular deficits.
 There are reports of adverse effects due to regional anesthesia.
 A series of patients in Brazil was followed for 22 months after neuraxial anesthesia in patients with PPS .
 There was no evidence of worsening of symptoms in this retrospective review.
 There are no large scale studies of regional anesthesia in this patient population, but it is likely to be safe.
 Using epidural anesthesia may be preferable to spinal anesthesia if a neuraxial technique is chosen.
 Animal studies have determined specific intrathecal concentrations of local anesthetics that are lethal for neurons.
 Undoubtedly, there are a large number of unhealthy, or marginal motor neurons in the PPS patient and it is very clear that PPS patients have fewer motor neurons than normal.
 These fewer motor neurons are likely less healthy, or are impacted by a larger metabolic demand because they must supply a larger motor unit endplate as part of the natural pathogenesis of PPS.
 In theory, these motor neurons could be more sensitive to drug effects and its very likely that the threshold for local anesthetic neurotoxicity is lower.